crowan14/Wave-Equation-on-Moving-Boundary/README.md

 $$ \int_a^b \frac{\partial^2 u}{\partial t^2} w_j dx = \int_a^b \frac{\partial^2 u}{\partial x^2} w_j dx $$

-This discretization of the displacement is substituted, integration by parts is used to transfer a spatial derivative from the solution to the test function, and we obtain the following system of ordinary differential equations:
+This discretization of the displacement is substituted, integration by parts is used to transfer a spatial derivative from the solution to the test function, and we obtain the following system of ordinary differential equations for free vibration:

 $$ M_{ij} \ddot a_j + K_{ij} a_j = 0 $$